Matar paneer is an easy vegetarian curry made with marinated paneer served in a silky tomato-based spicy gravy and delicious with sweet peas.

-At its heart, matar paneer is a cheese and pea curry, now admittedly that sounds “dodgy”… But it really is a gem!
+At its heart, matar paneer or mutter paneer is a cheese and pea curry.
+Now admittedly, that sounds “dodgy”… but it really is a gem!

 They offer little bursts of fresh sweet pea flavour that is simply delicious.

 This recipe is originally from the north of India and also goes by the name as mutter paneer.

 My version of matar paneer is coloured by the British Indian food that I adore.
 In fact, it shares a great deal in common with a chicken tikka masala.

 Like that recipe, I add some flavour to the paneer with a simple marinade that is similar to my paneer tikka recipe which also stars in my paneer tikka salad.
 However, here I quickly sear the paneer in a pan rather than cooking it under a grill.

 Frequently Asked Questions

 Paneer is an unaged cheese made from milk or cream, that has a fairly neutral flavour.

 It is commonly available in supermarkets, but you can make it at home and it takes minutes.
 Although homemade paneer does need to be pressed before using in this matar paneer recipe.